lexbailey/compilerfax/README.md

 ## Usage

 1. Get a sheet of paper with some C code on it.
-Leave your reply phone number in the source code with the text "REPLY=1234#" where 1234 is replaced with your phone number.
+Leave your reply phone number in the source code with the text "REPLY = 1234 #" where 1234 is replaced with your phone number.
 2. Fax the C code to CompilerFax
 3. wait for a response from CompilerFax